 - Hold a DIY fundraiser and designate the funds raised to go to IETF programs that help raise awareness.
 Be creative and have fun … all for a good cause.
 You can find a handy DIY guidebook and registration form below.

-- When someone asks you about your shaking, try to be open and take a moment to tell them a little about essential tremor.
+- If you have ET and someone asks you about your shaking, try to be open and take a moment to tell them a little about essential tremor.
 You don’t have to give them a clinical definition or 30-minute lecture; simply say something like, “I have a neurological condition called essential tremor, and it causes my hands/head/voice/trunk/legs to shake when I use them.”

-- Order free awareness posters and post them in areas that get a lot of foot traffic, such as grocery stores, pharmacies, your doctor’s office, community or senior centers, local libraries, etc. You can order yours here.
+- Order free awareness posters and post them in areas that get a lot of foot traffic, such as grocery stores, pharmacies, your doctor’s office, community or senior centers, local libraries, etc. New posters will be available beginning February 2018.

 - You can make an awareness donation anytime.
-100% of your awareness month donation goes to awareness month activities.
-Plus, while supplies last, get a free awareness month t-shirt with your online donation!
+While supplies last, get a free awareness month t-shirt with your donation!
+Wear it to raise awareness to ET in your community.

 - Share IETF social media posts and pages from the IETF website on your social media channels.
 Helping to educate your friends and family is as easy as clicking “share”.